 The Areca palm is a stunning indoor house plant commonly used to brighten any interior.
 It’s especially good at making a big impact.
 This plant gives off that tropical feeling you normally only get from holidays, as its leaves resemble palm trees.
 As you can imagine, this makes the Areca Palm very popular amongst plant-lovers and interior designers alike.

-Native to Madagascar and a member of the Arecaceae family, this plant is also known as the yellow or golden cane palm, butterfly palm, golden butterfly palm, Dyosis Lutescens and finally the cane palm.
+Native to Madagascar, this plant is a member of the Arecaceae family.
 Here at The Little Botanical, we absolutely love this gorgeous and striking plant.
 We can’t wait to show you this symbolic green beauty in more detail!

 Caring for the Areca Palm